wp-plugins/nba-news-scroller/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload `nba-news-scroll` fodler to the `/wp-content/plugins/` directory
+1. Upload `nba-news-scroll` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. The Plugin will automatically install a new table on your database to store your team and display size selections.
 4. It might be necessary to upload a `crossdomain.xml` file to your website's root folder (where the `wp-config.php` file is stored).
 This file allows the Flash news scroller to function much more efficiently, and restricts access to our server only.
 If you need this file, you will be alerted in the NBA News Scroller settings panel, and offered a download link to get the file.